michaelvl/helm2yaml/README.md

 ### Automatic API Upgrade

 In Kubernetes 1.16.0 several APIs versions where deprecated.
-By using `--auto-api-upgrade`, the `helm2yaml` tool can automatically upgrade APi versions.
+By using `--auto-api-upgrade`, the `helm2yaml` tool can automatically upgrade API versions.

 ### Notes